Velang2003/Coding-Raja-Technologies-Internship-/README.md

 **Note:**

 This is a basic implementation of a contenteditable resume builder.
-You can extend it further by adding features like:
+I may extend it further by adding features like:

 * Pre-defined resume templates
 * Section reordering
-* Skill and experience input fields
+* Adding Profile picture

 I hope this project serves as a good starting point for my web development journey!

-**Further Resources:**

-* **Content Editable Attribute:** - contentEditable attribute allows users to click on the text which directly enables the users to type on the template.
-* **JavaScript PDF Generation Libraries:** - for download as PDF feature.

 **About Coding Raja Internship:**

-During this period, I learnt more in html, Css and JS.
+During this period, I learnt more in HTML, CSS and JAVASCRIPT.
 This Internship boosted my creativity and problem solving methodology.

-I look forward to your contributions and improvements to this project!
+I look forward to contributions and improvements to this project!